KathrynMorgan/mini-stack/1_Single_Port_Host-Open_vSwitch_Network_Configuration/README.md

-# CCIO Hypervisor
-# Part 1 -- Single Port Host Open vSwitch Configuration
+# Part 1 -- Single Port Host Open vSwitch Network Configuration
 #### Provision a host network viable for cloud scale emulation and testing.
  NOTE:  Netplan does not support raising interfaces without ip addresses.
  Until the issue is resolved we will use ifupdown as a workaround.